Tony Bennett: 1979–1989: Turnaround

-Danny got his father's expenses under control, moved him back to New York, and began booking him in colleges and small theaters to get him away from a "Vegas" image.
+Danny got his father's expenses under control, moved him back to New York City, and began booking him in colleges and small theaters to get him away from a "Vegas" image.
 After some effort, a successful plan to pay back the IRS debt was put into place.
 The singer had also reunited with Ralph Sharon as his pianist and musical director (and would remain with him until Sharon's retirement in 2002).
 By 1986, Tony Bennett was re-signed to Columbia Records, this time with creative control, and released The Art of Excellence.
 This became his first album to reach the charts since 1972.

-Henry Mancini's theme song "Life in a Looking Glass" from the motion picture "That's Life" (1986), sung by Tony Bennett, received a nomination at the Oscars for Best Original Song.
+Henry Mancini's theme song "Life in a Looking Glass" from the Blake Edwards motion picture That's Life (1986), sung by Bennett, received a nomination at the Oscars for Best Original Song.